 In economics, the term “cash” is used to describe money in its physical form, like paper notes and coins.
 That’s not the case in accounting.
 In your general ledger, a “cash disbursement” is any payment that creates a credit in the cash account.

-Because of this, it’s critical for businesses to keep track of these disbursements.
+Because of this, it’s critical for businesses to keep track of these financial transactions.
 In this article, we’ll explain why.

 What is cash disbursement in accounting?

 Expanding on the definition above, cash is a “T-account” in your general ledger.
 Think of a T-account as a sub-account inside the general ledger that’s set up with debits on one side and credits on the other.
-For asset accounts, debits are money in, and credits are money out.
+For asset accounts, debits are money in, and credits are money out, indicating cash flow.

-A cash disbursement is a transaction that requires payment that is credited from the cash account.
+A cash disbursement is a financial transaction that requires payment that is credited from the cash account.
 It doesn’t need to be in notes and bills, though that also counts.
-Most cash disbursements are done by ACH, check, debit card, or charge card.
-A common example of this is recurring expenses, which are typically paid by ACH or debit card.
+Most cash disbursements or cash payments are done by electronic funds transfer, ACH, check, debit card, or charge card.
+A common example of this is recurring expenses, for which the payment method is typically ACH or debit card.